Heart rate variability (HRV) is the variance in time of the intervals between successive heart beats, typically measured in milliseconds.

 Stress is a loosely defined term with many different interpretations, however B-Secur defines stress as a physiological response to an internal or external stimulus.
 This stimulus can be physical, emotional, societal, or psychological.

-HeartKey® Heart Rate Variability algorithm complies with the medical ANSI EC57 standard, with regulatory certification in progress.
+HeartKey® Heart Rate Variability algorithm complies with the medical ANSI EC57 standard.
 The performance validation is available under NDA.